Mandryl/Google-Maps-Platform-Hackathon/README.md

 ### dotenv

-In addition, Debatter_bot uses [dotenv](https://github.com/motdotla/dotenv) library.
+In addition, Quistroll uses [dotenv](https://github.com/motdotla/dotenv) library.

 You can also set environment variables by adding a .env file directly under the project root folder.